andreas-wilm/kickstart.nvim/AW.md

 - y | yank
 - yap | yank around paragraph
 - p | paste
-- C-p | complete word under cursor
 - gU<motion> or gu<motion> | to change everything in motin to Upper or lower case
 - ~ | toggle case.
 Also g~motion like g~w or g~i(
 - r<CHAR> | replace character under cursor with CHAR
 - R | replace mode, i.e. keep replacing
 - :s/thee/the/g | replace thee for the in line (g for all occurences per line)
 - :%s/thee/the/gc | replace thee for the in file and ask for conformation (c)
+- g/pattern/d | delete all lines with pattern
+- v/pattern/d | delete all lines without pattern
 - :!cmd | to run cmd (optionally works on and replaces selection)
 - :r !cmd | run cmd and insert output
 - :r FILE | retrieves/inserts files